ValerioS05/pj2Quizzer/README.md

     - Mainly used Chrome for testing with dev tools

 ### Testing screenshots
-- The screenshots used in precedence throught this readme are taken from mobile device
+- The screenshots used in precedence throught this readme are taken from mobile device.
-- Landing page on different devices (this is how the actual landing page is shown in different devicees)
+- Landing page on different devices (this is how the actual landing page is shown in different devices).